Kong/kong-upgrade-tests/README.md

 Name it however you want, here we chose `0.12_0.13`.
 Inspire yourself from the existing upgrade paths tests to write your own.

-All files are optional (you can have `after/` tests only, for example).
-You can name your tests however you want as long as they have a `.json` extension and are placed under `before/` or `after/`.
+You can name your tests however you want as long as they have a `.json` extension and are placed under `before/`, `migrating/` or `after/`.
 The tests will run in lexicographical order, so we recommend the convention of numbering them as shown above.